Exam area

 Local school cluster

 Reading is a two-school cluster through Kendrick School and Reading School.
-Together they give families both boys' and girls' schools.
+Together they provide both boys' and girls' schools.

 School mix